 Related Laws and Policies

 A non-exclusive list of laws and regulations and University of Arkansas policies pertaining to conflict of interest and outside activities may be found in Appendix A .

-Disclosure of Conflicts of Interest and Commitment
+Disclosure of Potential Conflicts of Interest and Commitment

 It is the responsibility of each individual covered under this policy to disclose annually to University officials any potential conflicts of interest and commitment, including, but not limited to, any SFIs, as defined in this policy (including sponsored or reimbursed travel), by submitting a fully completed Disclosure of Potential Conflict of Interest and Commitment form to appropriate University administrators.
 In addition, each individual must, within thirty (30) days of discovering or acquiring (e.g., through marriage, purchase or inheritance) a new SFI or other potential conflict of interest or commitment, submit an updated Disclosure of Potential Conflict of Interest and Commitment form.
 Disclosures must be current any time a grant application or research protocol is submitted and must remain current throughout the duration of the research project.
 Disclosure forms must also be completed by all new employees within the first two weeks of employment, and prior to participation in any funded research.
 All employees shall receive an annual notice regarding this policy and a link to the location of the University’s conflict of interest disclosure and outside employment authorization forms on the University web site.
 The forms shall be available throughout the year for employees who need to disclose any change in circumstances as those changes occur.
 As necessary, the University shall have the right to address or review all potential conflicts of interest.

 Prior Approval of Outside Employment; Submission of Form

-Pursuant to BOT Policy 450.1 , outside employment must be approved in writing before full-time University faculty and non-classified staff may undertake any such work.
+Pursuant to BOT Policy 450.1 , outside employment must be approved in writing before full-time University faculty and non-classified staff may undertake any such work if that work potentially impedes University responsibilities or may influence University administrative, business, or academic decisions in ways that could lead to personal gain, give improper advantage to self or others, or interfere with objective preservation, generation, or public dissemination of knowledge.

+For purposes of this requirement, the campus treats 30 hours or more per week as full-time).
 Potential conflicts of interest that may arise from consulting or other outside employment must be identified when submitting the form Prior Approval of Outside Employment, a copy of which is attached as Appendix B .
 Specifically, employees seeking approval for outside employment must indicate if the proposed activity may constitute a possible conflict of interest.
 If so, then the employee must also complete the Disclosure of Potential Conflict of Interest and Commitment form.
 Documentation such as a contract, letter, or other communication that specifies the nature and extent of the University employee's obligation and duties may be included as part of the disclosure.
 Faculty and staff engaging in outside employment must make clear that they are acting on their own behalf and are not acting as an agent or representative of the University.
 Each dean or unit head shall keep records on outside employment by personnel in his/her college or administrative unit, as required by BOT Policy 450.1 .
 Deans or unit heads must submit reports to the Provost by September 15 each year summarizing outside employment for compensation by their faculty and staff who have such employment.
 These reports will be submitted to the Chancellor by September 30 of each year.
 The report form is attached in Appendix C .